 Over the spring semester, Harvest Table will work with Springfield College staff and student leadership to reinvent the dining experience to align with the premium standard of Harvest Table’s culinary and guest experience promise.
 Harvest Table is an independent division of Aramark, which has managed our college’s dining services program for the past several years.

 “Our students have spoken and we have listened,” said Dr. Mary-Beth Cooper, president of Springfield College.
 “Our move to Harvest Table complements the College’s dedication to the health and nutritional needs of our campus community, especially our students.
 We believe Harvest Table shares the same core values and our Humanics philosophy.
-We look forward to this new partnership and look forward to hearing from our students, faculty, and staff, as this partnership begins and develops throughout the spring semester.”
+We look forward to this new partnership and look forward to hearing from our students, faculty, and staff, as this partnership begins and develops throughout the fall semester.”

 The Harvest Table Experience